-DescriptionThe subjects comprise a purpose built third floor flat (top floor) located within a four storey block containing eight dwellings in total.

-Accommodation THIRD FLOOR:- Entrance Hallway, Two Bedrooms, Internal Kitchen, Living Room & Bathroom (with Wc).

-Gross internal floor area (m 2) The gross internal floor area extends to 76m 2 or thereby.
-Neighbourhood and location The subjects are located within the Broomhill district of Glasgow where surrounding properties vary in age and character.
-Adequate local shopping, educational and public transport facilities are available close by.
-The subjects are considered to be in a mixed residential and commercial location.

-Age Believed to have been constructed circa 1900.
-Weather Overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Description The subject comprises a purpose built two storey semi detached villa.
+Accommodation GROUND FLOOR - Entrance Hallway, Living Room, Kitchen and Bathroom with WC.
+FIRST FLOOR - Upper Landing and Two Bedrooms.
+Gross internal floor area (m2) 71m 2 or thereby.
+Neighbourhood and location The subjects are located within the Knightswood district of Glasgow where surrounding properties vary in age and character.
+Adequate local shopping, educational and transport facilities are available. · Age Believed to have been constructed circa 1930.
+Weather Overcast and dry. i Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks, where visible, were seen to be of brick construction overlaid with a rendered finish.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched design overlaid with a tile finish.
-There is a glazed skylight incorporated into the roof structure at the communal stairhead.
-We would highlight that roofs with glazed infills can often incur a higher degree of maintenance and cost.
-No inspection of the roof void was undertaken due to restricted access.
-A visual inspection of the roof void was available from the rear bedroom.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods serving the subjects were seen to be formed in a combination of uPVC, cast iron and alloy materials.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The roof was seen to be of pitched and hipped design overlaid with a tiled finish.
+The front bay window projection is of flat design and is overlaid with a felt covering.
+Access to the main roof void was via a hatch in the upper landing ceiling.
+This revealed a traditional timber framed roof construction which was insulated at joist level.
+Rainwater fittings Viewelly increased with the sid of hinesylars where Rainwater numgs Visually inspected with the aid of binoculars where appropriate.
+The rainwater goods serving the subjects were seen to be formed in a combination of uPVC and cast iron materials.
+Main walls Viewelly increased with the eid of himseylars where Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid sandstone construction.
+The main walls are of cavity brick/block construction overlaid with a rendered finish.
+The basecourse has a facing brick finish.
+Cavity wall insulation appears to have been introduced to the property in the past and all documentation for this, where available, should be obtained.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of a timber glazed secure entry door on the front elevation and a timber door on the rear.
-The flat itself is accessed by way of a timber glazed door.
-Windows within the property are predominantly of replacement uPVC construction containing double glazed units.
-There remains a timber framed single glazed decorative stained glass window within the living room.
+The subjects are accessed by way of a uPVC glazed door on the gable elevation.
+The windows within the property are of uPVC construction containing double glazed units.